RafaMellado/contact_list_front/README.md

-# Contact List APP
+# Contact List APP - Client

-This project is a App that allows you to manage your contacts in differents contact books.
+This project is an App that allows you to manage your contacts in differents contact books.

 You can create contact contact books, create contacts within these contact books and show the updates history of each contact